How to Take the Ohio Driving Test

 Taking the Ohio Driving Test If You’re Over 18 Years Old

-Even though a lot of people get their license while they’re still in high school, some people hold off on getting an Ohio drivers license .
-If you’re one of those people here are the tests you’ll have to take and how to take them.
+Even though a lot of people get their license while they’re still in high school, some people hold off on getting an Ohio drivers license.
+If you’re one of those people, here are the tests you’ll have to take and how to take them.

 First, Take the Knowledge and Vision Tests to Receive a Temporary Permit

 The knowledge and vision tests are taken at a Bureau of Motor Vehicles (BMV) driver exam station.
 You don’t have to schedule a test time.
-You can just go into the closest location and provide the following:
+You can just go to the closest location and provide the following:

 • Full name